 - When the Settings menu is open, highlight the General option.

 - Now, press the Center Button or the right side of the Directional pad on your remote to open the General settings menu.

-- Navigate to Accessibility option by pressing the low side of the Directional pad and open it.
+- Navigate to the Accessibility option by pressing the low side of the Directional pad and open it.

 - Among the Accessibility options, you will see Voice Guide Settings.